 - For every hollow that is removed during vegetation clearance, up to two nest boxes will be installed.
 If the hollow can be relocated, one nest box will be installed.
-While the relocation of hollows is preferred, it may not always be feasible, particularly where hollows are located within the tree trunk. - Up to 46 nest boxes will be required to offset the loss of 23 hollows to be removed for the Project. - A range of boxes will be installed.
-Based on the types/ sizes of hollows recorded during survey and the fauna species known and likely to occur, they will comprise of: - Four insectivorous bat roots, with a three centimetre entrance over three metres in height. - Twelve small glider boxes. - · Eight possum boxes. - Twelve medium nest boxes suitable for parrots and Brown Treecreepers, with a six centimetre entrance over three metres in height. - Ten cockatoo boxes.
+While the relocation of hollows is preferred, it may not always be feasible, particularly where hollows are located within the tree trunk. - Up to ten nest boxes will be required to offset the loss of five hollows to be removed for the Project. - A range of boxes will be installed.
+Based on the types/sizes of hollows recorded during survey and the fauna species known and likely to occur, they will comprise of: - 2 insectivorous bat roots, with a three centimetre entrance over three metres in height. - 3 small glider boxes - 2 possum boxes - 3 medium nest boxes suitable for parrots and Brown Treecreepers, with a six centimetre entrance over three metres in height.